 Then, pick the green ground wire and attach it to the open port in the grounding bar.
 This marks the end of the transfer switch installation.
 So, cover your service panel box and go to the next step.

 Remember the power inlet box?
 Well, you need that to make a connection between the transfer switch and the generator.
-If you haven’t installed it already, you need to choose a location far away from any of your house openings like doors and windows to prevent generator fumes from making it into your house.
-Furthermore, make sure it’s above the ground in about two feet.
+If you haven’t installed it already, you need to choose a location far away from your house openings, like doors and windows, to prevent generator fumes from making it into your house.
+Furthermore, make sure it’s above the ground by about two feet.

 Here’s how to install the power inlet box:

 - Open up the box to reveal the mounting openings for proper installation.

 - Drill a hole in the wall for the conduit to pass through.

 - Mount the power inlet box using the screws provided with the unit.